romanpunia/vitex/README.md

 + **THAWK_RESOURC** to embed resources from /opts/resource to this project, defaults to true

 ## Linking
-*Tomahawk has support for CMake's install command, to link it with your project you can use CMake as usual.*
+Tomahawk has support for CMake's install command, to link it with your project you can use CMake as usual.

+## Resources
+Tomahawk has embedded resources.
+They are located at **/opts/resource**.
+Resources will be packed to **opts/resource.h** at CMake's configuration stage.
+If you want to disable resource embedding then shaders must not use standard library otherwise error will be raised.

 ## Core built-in dependencies from **/refs**
 *These are used widely and presents useful features*